vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 ---
-title: "Implementing a signed security.txt file with PGP for your webserver"
+title: "Implementing a signed security.txt file with PGP on your webserver"
 date: 2024-11-25T23:35:37+01:00
 draft: false
 categories: ["other"]